dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 cert-csi functional-test volumehealthmetrics --sc <storage-class> --driver-ns <driver-namespace> --podNum <number-of-pods> --volNum <number-of-volumes>
 ```

-> Note: Make sure to enable healthMonitor for driver's controller & node pods before running this suite and it is recommended to keep smaller interval time for this sidecar.
+> Note: Make sure to enable healthMonitor for driver's controller and node pods before running this suite.
+It is recommended to use a smaller interval time for this sidecar.

 ### Other Options